BE WELL GARDENS

 1. The somatic system carries signals about moving the head, trunk, and limbs.

-2. First, its sensory axons deliver information from receptors in the skin, skeletal muscles, and tendons to the central nervous system.
+2. Sensory axons deliver information from receptors in the skin, skeletal muscles, and tendons to the central nervous system.

-3. Then, its motor axons deliver the commands from the brain and spinal cord to the skeletal muscles.
+3. Motor axons deliver the commands from the brain and spinal cord to the skeletal muscles.

 Autonomic